 The world of logistics is increasingly driven by technology, with artificial intelligence, big data, the Internet of Things (IoT) and automation among the biggest logistics trends today.
 As warehouses embrace technology to optimize the supply chain and reduce fulfillment costs, many companies are considering making the move to an automated warehouse.

-That said, there are many factors to consider when moving to an automated warehouse.
+That said, there are many warehouse selection factors to consider when moving to an automated warehouse.
 Not only do you need to select the right equipment, such as collaborative mobile robots, but you also need to evaluate factors like costs, transitioning employees through a period of change, the time it takes to implement and train workers on new warehouse systems and other considerations.
 To help you prepare for the transition, we reached out to a panel of warehouse pros and asked them to answer this question:

 “What’s the #1 factor to consider when moving to an automated warehouse?”